 One of these examples was a patient in North Somerset who visited his GP with cellulitis but felt very poorly.
 The GP used NEWS to assess that the patient was acutely unwell and needed rapid treatment.
 NEWS was used to track the patient’s condition from primary care, into the ambulance and into the Emergency Department and clearly showed he was deteriorating.
 This patient had sepsis but thanks to the early detection of his condition in primary care, it was treated within five hours of seeing his GP and he made a quick and full recovery.

 We have produced a short film to tell this story.

 NEWS in acute settings

 In order to achieve our aims we have adopted a breakthrough collaborative model.
 Our acute providers have all committed to using NEWS as the early warning score of choice.
 To date, the West of England AHSN has supported two acute trusts (North Bristol NHS Trust and University Hospitals Bristol NHS Foundation Trust) to convert to NEWS through a dedicated education and training manager, who has helped produce a NEWS Implementation Toolkit.
 It is available free as a support tool to implement NEWS in your organisation.

 NEWS in emergency departments

 We are supporting the roll-out of the Emergency Department Safety Checklist, piloted at University Hospitals Bristol NHS Foundation Trust, which includes the requirement to take hourly observations and calculate NEWScores to track patient acuity in ED.
-We have also developed a toolkit for implementing the ED Safety Checklist.
+We have also developed a free toolkit for implementing the ED Safety Checklist.